 It's plain to see that I walk a bit differently.
 I was born with severe Developmental Dysplasia of the Hips (DDH).
 In plain English this means that my hip joints didn’t form properly before I was born.
-Walking is not something I do with ease, speed or for more than a couple of hours.
-But I'm slowly learning that we often create our own limitations, and I wanted to challenge mine.
+Walking is not something I do with ease or speed.
+Yet I'm slowly learning that we often create our own limitations, and I wanted to challenge mine.

 I've launched a blog called diff-abled.co.uk to share my challenges as I walk 100 miles of the South Downs Way.
 You can also follow this blog on Facebook and Twitter: @WalkingJill

-I want to raise £3830, which based on the number of steps walked so far, would be £1 for every 100 steps of the South Downs Way.
+I want to raise £1532, which would be £1 for every 250 steps of the South Downs Way.

 Thanks to everyone who's supported me so far on this journey.